tduretz/FCFV_Geodynamics.jl/README.md

 # FCFV_geodynamics.jl

 This repository contains an implementation of the Face-Centered Finite Volume (FCFV) Poisson solver presented in Sevilla et al. (2018).
-The code heavily relies on the [LoopVectorization package] (https://github.com/JuliaSIMD/LoopVectorization.jl).
-The code supports quadrangular and triangular elements.Triangular mesh generation relies on the [TriangleMesh package] (https://github.com/konsim83/TriangleMesh.jl), which is a Julia wrapper to [Triangle] (https://www.cs.cmu.edu/~quake/triangle.html) (Shewchuk, 2002).
+The code heavily relies on the [LoopVectorization package](https://github.com/JuliaSIMD/LoopVectorization.jl).
+The code supports quadrangular and triangular elements.Triangular mesh generation relies on the [TriangleMesh package](https://github.com/konsim83/TriangleMesh.jl), which is a Julia wrapper to [Triangle](https://www.cs.cmu.edu/~quake/triangle.html) (Shewchuk, 2002).

 Convergence to manufactured solution (see Sevilla et al., 2018):<br/>